 Hannah, 7, offers a prayer of thanksgiving for her salvation: “Dear God: You saved me.
 You took away my sins.
 I love you, God.”

 Be thankful that God has kept you and your loved ones safe for another day.
-Be compassionate by praying for those who are grieving over the loss of their children and loved ones in the Newtown, Connecticut shootings.
+Be compassionate by praying for those who are grieving over the loss of their loved ones due to evil schemes.

 The Kids Talk About God website contains free, online content for children and families.
 See the Kid TV Interviews.
 Print free lessons from the "Kids Color Me Bible" and make your own book.
 Let a 12-year-old boy take you on a missionary safari through the Mission Explorers Kenya for Kids documentary with curriculum.
 Print Scripture verses illustrated by child artists.
 Receive a complimentary, weekly e-mail subscription to our Devotional Bible Lessons.